 There are hundreds of ways online influencers can monetize their audience.
 However, the most popular way by far is to sell physical products, and this method is used by 46% of niche creators.

-Many Instagram, TikTok, and Youtube creators make more money from their physical product businesses than through advertising and sponsorships.
+Many Instagram, YouTube, and TikTok creators make more money from their physical product businesses than through advertising and sponsorships.

 Aside from selling physical products, content creators can sell online courses, downloadable resources, and membership sites.